datastax/dsbulk/manual/settings.md

 For unloading and counting, the statement can be any regular `SELECT` statement.
 If the statement does not contain a WHERE clause, the engine will generate a token range restriction clause of the form: `WHERE token(...) > :start and token(...) <= :end` and will generate as many statements as there are token ranges in the cluster, thus allowing parallelization of reads while at the same time targeting coordinators that are also replicas.
 If the statement does contain a WHERE clause however, that clause will remain intact; the engine will only be able to parallelize the operation if that WHERE clause also includes a `token(...) > :start and token(...) <= :end` relation (the bound variables can have any name).

 Statements can use both named and positional bound variables.
-Named bound variables are preferred; they usually have names matching those of the columns in the destination table, but this is not a strict requirement; it is, however, required that their names match those of fields specified in the mapping.
+Named bound variables should be preferred, unless the protocol version in use does not allow them; they usually have names matching those of the columns in the destination table, but this is not a strict requirement; it is, however, required that their names match those of fields specified in the mapping.
 Positional variables can also be used, and will be named after their corresponding column in the destination table.
-Note however that positional variables are not allowed in a few situations: in `USING TIMESTAMP` and `USING TTL` clauses, and in WHERE clause restrictions involving the `token` function.

 When loading and unloading graph data, the query must be provided in plain CQL; Gremlin queries are not supported.